-Kipsang stopped the clock at 36:46 with Mutai, who began to relinquish ground as soon as Kipsang forced the lead during the first 2km lap, a distant runner-up in 37:26.
+Kamworor stopped the clock at 36:46 with Mutai, who began to relinquish ground as soon as Kamworor forced the lead during the first 2km lap, a distant runner-up in 37:26.

 World indoor silver medallist Augustine Choge finished third, and a further two seconds behind Mutai, to comprise a diverse podium.